magician-margatroid/rnv-next.js-webpack-1.0.0-rc.9/README.md

-Sample Next.js app with ReNative 1.0.0-rc9, where webpack configs in [next.config.js](next.config.js) were **not** executed, so bundling will fail with following error:
+Sample Next.js app with ReNative 1.0.0-rc9, where webpack configs in [next.config.js](next.config.js) do **not** take effect, so bundling will fail with following error:
 ```log
   Error: Module not found: Can't resolve 'fs/promises'